 - New players in the producing world (including non-entertainment entities) are hungry for original content.

-I am convinced more than ever these stories need to become a motion picture.
+I am convinced more than ever this multi-layered story needs to become a motion picture.
 Moreover – a SERIES.

 Jamie Vesay, Writer / Producer